jcompagni10/aa-application/README.md

 * Admin area allows users to see all applications and their respective coding challenges.
 Applications can be approved and denied.
 * Jest test for redux actions
 ## Running
   A live version of this project can be seen [here](http://aa-application.herokuapp.com).
+Give it a second, the heroku dynos take a minute to wake up.

   If you would like to run this project locally following the following steps:

   * clone this repository
   * run ``bundle`` and ``npm install``
-  *
+  * launch rails server
 ## Future Improvements

 * currently the code area only supports javascript, this could be extended to support a myriad of languages